jurb/popular-places/README.md

 VUE_APP_PLACES_API_USER
 VUE_APP_PLACES_API_PASS

 The frontend also uses Firebase auth for authentication (no database is used).
-To use your own auth solution, replace the Firebase implementation and the routes in the Vue instance in in main.js.
+Adjust the Firebase implementation with your own account credentials by modifying main.js and firebaseConfig.js, or use your own auth solution.

 ## Project setup